bwarren2/vim-for-the-impatient/0001-config.md

-# From 0 to Markdown
+# From Zero to Markdown

 We're going to start from nothing and go to using Vim as a reasonable Markdown editor.
 In my experience, it is easiest to get used to Vim by getting to a tool I would actually use, and gluing new features to my workflow as I need them.
 This will take about an hour.